ocaml/ocaml.org/data/rss/janestreet/using-ocaml-to-drive-a-raspberry-pi-robot-car.md

 a <a href="https://blog.janestreet.com/bootstrapping-ocamlasync-on-the-raspberry-pi/">blog post</a>
 on using OCaml and Async on this little device.
-Since then installing OCaml via opam has become a pretty smooth experience and everything works out of the box when using Raspbian – the default Raspberry Pi distribution.</p>
+Since then installing OCaml via opam has become a pretty smooth experience and everything works out of the box when using Raspbian &ndash; the default Raspberry Pi distribution.</p>